 It brings a quiet end to the battle over whether to drill in the ANWR, one of the longest-running and most acrimonious battles in U.S. environmental history.
 The question has been embedded in federal law for 40 years, nearly as long as Alaska has been a state.

 No one will be more affected by the opening of ANWR than Alaska’s indigenous people, who will live among—and work on—the rigs, drills, and pipelines that would follow the discovery of any oil or gas reserve.
 The discovery of oil or gas in the region could bring an economic windfall to the subsistence tribes that live on Alaska’s North Slope, the coastal plain that faces the Arctic Ocean.
-But if a major disaster—like an oil spill or gas leak—were to occur in the area, it would devastate their only homeland.
+But if a major disaster—like an oil spill or a gas leak—were to occur in the area, it would devastate their only homeland.

 The issue still divides villages, counties, and Native nations in Alaska.
 It also sets tribes with differing claims to Alaska’s North Slope against each other.
 And both sides tend to assert that the overall public sides with them.